Healthdirect Free Australian health advice you can count on.

 A haemorrhoidectomy is performed under a general anaesthetic, so you won't be awake during the surgery.

-• The haemorrhoids can be pulled back inside the rectum and stapled in place.
+• Stapled haemorrhoidectomy the haemorrhoids can be pulled back inside your rectum and stapled in place.

-• The arteries supplying blood to the haemorrhoids can be closed to help them shrink.
+• Transanal haemorrhoidal de-arterialisation (THD) — the arteries supplying blood to your haemorrhoids are closed which help them shrink.

-After the surgery, you'll probably be in quite a bit of pain – especially when opening your bowels – and you might have some bleeding.
+After surgery, you'll probably be in quite a bit of pain — especially when opening your bowels.
+You might also have some bleeding.

-It is important to avoid constipation, so you should drink plenty of water and eat a healthy diet that is high in fibre, fruit and vegetables.
+It's important to avoid constipation.
+Drink plenty of water and eat a healthy diet that is high in fibre, fruit and vegetables.

 Your doctor will probably ask you to return for a check-up sometime after your operation.

 Haemorrhoidectomy is a common and generally safe surgical procedure.
-But there can also be complications, including:
+But there can also be complications.
+These include:

 • infection, which might cause a high temperature

-• loss of control of the rectal sphincter
+• loss of control of your rectal sphincter (soiling)

-• narrowing or damage to the anal canal
+• narrowing or damage to your anal canal

 Resources and support